E-Potapova/E-Potapova/README.md

 ## Game Development Group
 I was quite disappointed to not find *any* resources at my university regarding game development—so I took things into my own hands and founded a new club dedicated for creating games!

-I had my first event, which was an talk on what's needed to start making games.
-I will also be running a series of workshops for learning Unity and creating a game from scratch!
-Most excitedly, we are trying to organize Binghamton University's first-ever game jam in November!

-More cool things to come!
+Fall 2023 had a series of beginner Unity workshops, a talk on how to get started making games, and a 48-hour game jam hosted on campus, all created and organized by me!
+Spring 2024 has a proper team hosting 2 workshops weekly for a variety of game engines and tools (Unity, PICO-8, GameMaker, Blender, Twine, etc.) and another 48-hour game jam in April!

 <br/><img src="GDG-logo-full-text.svg" alt="Game Development Group Logo" width="40%"/>